 Image credits: Wikipedia

 Third on the list, we have Sweden — a gorgeous country filled with abundant forests and lakes.
-Like Croatia, Sweden charges the standard VAT rate of 25% on its products.
+Like Croatia, Sweden charges a standard VAT rate of 25% on its products.
 And when it comes to saving, tourists can receive up to 15.22% in refunds.
-Additionally, it has one of the lowest spending requirements — with purchases as low as 18 Euros being eligible for refunds.
+It has one of the lowest spending requirements — with purchases as low as 18 EUR (~S$26.32) being eligible for refunds.
 Now that’s not a bad price to pay when it comes to hauling home your dream pieces from Ikea!

 When it comes to shopping, Stockholm is no stranger to the world of fashion and food.
-For those who wish to shop on a budget, head to the main shopping street Drottniggatan!
-Filled with restaurants, bars, and cafes, the street was named to honour Swedish Queen, Christina.
+For those who wish to shop on a budget, head to the main shopping street Drottniggatan which is filled with restaurants, bars, and cafes.
 The street starts from Old Town and goes all the way to Observatory Park.
-And in its middle, it holds the shopping mall giant, Åhléns City and T Centralen station.
+In its middle, it holds the shopping mall giant, Åhléns City, and T Centralen station.

 Address: Åhléns City, Klarabergsgatan 50, 111 21 Stockholm, Sweden